 Oregon Center for Health Statistics, Suite 205, State Office Building, 800 N.E.
 Oregon St., Portland, OR 97232;

 Researching Vital Records at the State Archives

-Vital records available at the State Archives are either in the original format or part of the Reference Room Library as microfilm or publications.
-The microfilm and publications are available for self service in the Reference Room.
+at the State Archives are either in the original format or as microfilm or publications.
+Microfilm and publications are available for self-service in the Reference Room.

 You can view records for free at the State Archives.
 We also offer research services.

 If you supply: (1) name, (2) date of birth, death, marriage or divorce and (3) city and

 Oregon county, we will search the records and send you copies (see fees).